 Aerial attacks, scorched earth policies, and the use of landmines and artillery in civilian areas are not new declarations of war, but escalations of conflict in a state already under siege.
-Shan communities have been living under the double threat of military offensives by the State Administration Council (SAC) and counterattacks by armed resistance groups - including the United Wa State Army (UWSA); Shan State Army (SSA); Ta'ang National Liberation Army
+Shan communities have been living under the double threat of military offensives by the State Administration Council (SAC) and counterattacks by armed resistance groups - including the United Wa State Army (UWSA); Shan State Army (SSA); Ta'ang National Liberation Army (TNLA); Shan State Progress Party (SSPP); and the Restoration Council of Shan State (RCSS).
+As SAC military offensives claimed more lives in the aftermath of the coup, conflict also surged between the SSA (North) and the RCSS, extending into Moung Kung, Pekon, Kyaukme and Hsipaw regions.
+As a result, more than 28,000 civilians have been forcibly displaced from their homes.
+HART learned that among the abuses inflicted on Shan civilians, women, school-aged children, and the elderly are abducted into armed conflicts:

-&lt;sup>4 Security raids and scorched earth policies carried out against civilian populations in Shan state
+&lt;sup>3 Security raids and scorched earth policies carried out against civilian populations in Shan state